alexwlchan/alexwlchan.net/src/plumbers-guide-to-git/2-blobs-and-trees.md

   - Part of <a href="/plumbers-guide-to-git/">A Plumber&rsquo;s Guide to Git</a>
 ---

+I'm assuming you've already read and completed [part 1][part 1], which explains how to store and retrieve single files.
+If not, go back and do that first.

-In part 1, we saw how to store the contents of a single file -- but we haven't saved anything about filenames.
+At the end of part 1, we saw that Git could store the contents of a single file -- but it didn't save anything about filenames.
 In this part, we'll see how to save filenames and directory layout.

+[part 1]: /plumbers-guide-to-git/1-the-git-object-store/

 <div class="post__separator" aria-hidden="true">&#9675; &#8594;&#9675; &#8594;&#9675;</div>